jarviscanada/jarvis_data_eng_HaotianZhu/README.md

-queries.sql can be executed not only in server but also hosts which connect to the DB
+queries.sql can be executed not only in the server but also hosts which connect to the DB

 ![](./assert/Architecture.png)